CSS (band): 2008–2010: Donkey

-2010–13: La Liberación and Planta
+2010–2013: La Liberación and Planta

 CSS recorded tracks for their third studio album, La Liberación, while touring.
 They reportedly recorded a song in Spanish titled "¡Ay, Qué Horror!"

 In an interview with MTV Brasil, lead singer Lovefoxxx stated that the first single of the new album would be released in May 2011.
 The album, also according to her, would be released in August 2011, with eleven tracks.
 The title would also be in Spanish.

 In an April 2011 interview with Folha de S.Paulo, Adriano Cintra said that the band's third album "is not a themed album.
 It has influences from clubs, reggae and punk."
-Ana Rezende, however, said that "we sometimes do a reggae that nobody thinks it's actually reggae.
+Ana Rezende, however, stated that "we sometimes do a reggae that nobody thinks is actually reggae.
 But in our head is very reggae."
 The single "Hits Me Like a Rock" from the band's third album featured on the soundtrack of the video game FIFA 12.

+Departure of Adriano Cintra

-On November 11, 2011, Adriano Cintra announced that he had left CSS and declared that he did not authorize any of the band members to use his songs in any of their forthcoming concerts.
+On 11 November 2011, Adriano Cintra announced that he had left CSS and declared that he did not authorize any of the band members to use his songs in any of their forthcoming concerts.
 He also stated that the reason behind his departure was due to attitude problems from other band members, claiming that they had let fame go to their heads.
 It was also reported that the band members' musical incompetence was also a factor.

 In an interview with Rolling Stone Brazil, Cintra said that his bandmates' unwillingness and inability to collaborate on the recording of the band's third album led him to leave the band, a decision which the band's manager was able to revert by asking him to stay.
 Then, during the European tour Cintra was diagnosed with a repetitive strain injury in his hand, which made him unable to continue with the tour.
 Nevertheless, as over half of the band's songs include backing tracks of Cintra playing, he expected to get paid for their use, which was agreed by the band's manager.
 In spite of this agreement, on the eve of the payday Cintra received an email from the band's manager informing him that the remaining members of the band thought that he did not need to be paid his share, as he did not tour and he had other forms of income.
 That, according to Cintra, was the last straw.

-On July 3, 2012, Adriano Cintra gave an interview on Madrid, his latest musical project, where he stated regarding his CSS departure that he was fed up with his bandmates, who were frustrating to work with as they couldn't even play their own instruments.
+On 3 July 2012, Adriano Cintra gave an interview on Madrid, his latest musical project, where he stated regarding his CSS departure that he was fed up with his bandmates, who were frustrating to work with as they couldn't even play their own instruments.